Denny McCarthy betting profile: Sony Open in Hawaii - PGA TOUR

 McCarthy's advanced stats and rankings

-- McCarthy posted a Strokes Gained: Off-the-Tee average of -0.471 in his past five tournaments.
+- McCarthy averaged -0.471 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles with his driving performance.

-- In his past five tournaments, McCarthy sported a 0.139 Strokes Gained: Approach the Green mark.
+- In terms of Strokes Gained: Approach the Green, McCarthy posted a 0.139 mark in his past five starts, showing solid iron play.

-- On the greens, McCarthy delivered a 0.978 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, McCarthy delivered a strong 0.978 Strokes Gained: Putting mark in his past five tournaments, highlighting his putting as a significant strength in his recent performances.

 All stats in this article are accurate for McCarthy as of the start of the Sony Open in Hawaii.